Introduction to the ministry of the Robinsons

 occupation.
 I went on to complete management training and served as service manager for

-Montgomery Wards in Beaver Falls, Pennsylvania, in 1975, until I got a job with
+Montgomery Wards in Beaver Falls, Pennsylvania, in 1975, until I got the job with 3M.

-we would have been on a ship in the Pacific.
+recognized as a "Grand Master."
 With American Office Systems I was recognized as

 the top technician for 1985 and sat on the "Dealers Council" in 1996 which took